Fired Atlanta officer charged with murder in Rayshard Brooks shooting

 Brooks wrestled a Taser away from an officer, ran from the officers, and at one point, aimed the Taser at police before Rolfe fired his weapon, authorities said.

 Brooks died after undergoing surgery at a nearby hospital.
 An autopsy from the county medical examiner said Brooks suffered two gunshot wounds to his back and listed his cause of death as a homicide.
-Rolfe was fired from the department the following day and Brosnan was placed on administrative duty.
+Rolfe was fired from the department and Brosnan was placed on administrative duty.

+Ahead of the announcement, lawyers for Rolfe claimed that the former officer "feared for his safety" and the safety of those around him.
+"Mr. Brooks violently attacked two officers and disarmed one of them.
+When Mr. Brooks turned and pointed an object at Officer Rolfe, any officer would have reasonably believed that he intended to disarm, disable, or seriously injure him," the lawyers said.

+The district attorney, however, said that prosecutors determined that the officer's Taser was fired twice and no longer presented a threat.